NewKnowledge/parot-d3m-wrapper/README.md

 # Parrot D3M Wrapper
-Parrot - Predictive AutoRegressive Results On Time

-This library is a wrapper of Sloth's ARIMA time series prediction function into the D3M infrastructure.
-Code is written in Python 3.6 and must be run in Python 3.6 or greater.
+Wrapper of the Parrot ARIMA primitive into D3M infrastructure.
+All code is written in Python 3.5 and must be run in 3.5 or greater.

+The base Sloth library (which also contains other methods that can be called on time series data) can be found here: https://github.com/NewKnowledge/sloth

+## Install

+pip3 install -e git+https://github.com/NewKnowledge/parrot-d3m-wrapper.git#egg=ParrotD3MWrapper --process-dependency-links

+## Output
+ The output is a list of length 'n_periods' that contains a prediction for each of 'n_periods' future time periods.

 ## Available Functions